SysKitTeam/docs-spconsultant/how-to/farm-documentation/create-farm-documentation.md

 ---
 title: Create Farm Documentation
 description: >-
-  This article describes how to produce SharePoint farm documentation using SPDocKit.
+  This article describes how to produce SharePoint farm documentation using SPDocKit Consultant.
 author: Tomislav Sirovec
 date: 17/6/2018
 ---

 # Create Farm Documentation

-This section describes how you can generate SharePoint farm documentation using SPDocKit.
+This section describes how you can generate SharePoint farm documentation using SPDocKit Consultant.

 1. Navigate to the **Backstage Actions Screen** and click the **View Snapshots** button to view all of your snapshots.
 Double click the snapshot to open it and navigate to the [Farm Explorer](../../get-to-know-spdockit/farm-explorer-screen/farm-explorer-reports.md).
 If you navigate to the Farm Explorer without opening a snapshot the newest snapshot will be opened automatically.
 2. Click **Generate** from the left-side navigation pane and select the format in which you wish to create your farm documentation.
 The available formats are **.doc, .pdf and .xlsx**.
 3. The farm settings you want to export can be selected from the drop-down options.

    The selection you make can be saved and used as a template for generating documentation in the future.
-SPDocKit comes with predefined documentation templates, with commonly used options already pre-selected.
+SPDocKit Consultant comes with predefined documentation templates, with commonly used options already pre-selected.

    The documentation templates available by default are: **All, Regular Documentation or Simple Documentation.** Use the Up and Down arrows to rearrange the order of your documentation.